 Intentionally Defective Grantor Trust: What You Need to Know

-An Intentionally Defective Grantor Trust is a specific kind of irrevocable trust set up by the grantor that can benefit the trustees in the long run.
+An Intentionally Defective Grantor Trust, or an IDGT, is a specific kind of irrevocable trust set up by the grantor that can benefit the trustees in the long run.
 Tax implications make an Intentionally Defective Grantor Trust an excellent choice for those with the wealth they want to pass down.

-Keep reading to understand Intentionally Defective Grantor Trusts and how they work.
+Keep reading to understand Intentionally Defective Grantor Trusts, how they work, and their tax benefits.

 Related Article | The Finance Dictionary: Learn the jargon your Finance friends speak!